• Skip to primary navigation

 Where: Nagaoka

 Nagaoka Hanabi Matsuri is an annual summer event that is considered to be one of the top three fireworks festivals in Japan!
-Over the course of the two-day festival, over 20,000 absolutely massive fireworks are shot into the air and burst like a tapestry of colorful stars over the mid-evening sky.
+Throughout the two-day festival, over 20,000 massive fireworks are shot into the air and burst like a tapestry of colorful stars over the mid-evening sky.
 Even though you are seated far away, you can even feel slight warmth radiating off each burst and the sound vibrates in your chest – it is truly such a special event to see!

 21. Admire Okama Crater at the Top of Mount Zao